History of Science and Medicine

 Teaching

-Teaching is an important part of the professional preparation of graduate students in History of Science and Medicine.
+Teaching is an important part of the professional preparation of doctoral students in the History of Science and Medicine.
 Students are encouraged to participate in programs to develop their teaching skills, including the Certificate for College Teaching Preparation, which is a comprehensive training program designed to enhance proficiency in classroom instruction.

 At least two terms of teaching are required for doctoral students to graduate from the Program in the History of Science and Medicine; four terms are required for students on Yale-supported fellowships, although students may elect to substitute one or two of these terms with research assistantships at the Yale Center for British Art, the Yale University Art Gallery, or other sites across campus.
 For more information, please contact the Office of Financial Aid.